dtrelogan/react-formstate/docs/updatingFormState.md

 There are a couple new APIs used in the handler: UnitOfWork and FieldState.

-The FormState API is a simple wrapper around initializing and reading this.state.
 The UnitOfWork API is a simple wrapper around calls to this.setState.
+It is complementary to the FormState API, which is a simple wrapper around initializing and reading this.state.
 The main focus of both APIs is essentially to transform data written to, and read from, component state.

 As for the FieldState API, from react-formstate's perspective, the "form state" is essentially a collection of individual "field states."

-To illustrate, let's look behind the scenes at what the change handler actually does.
+To illustrate, let's look behind the scenes at what the change handler actually does (there is nothing magical happening).
 Suppose name, a required field, is updated to an empty string.
 The call to context.updateFormState() then makes a call to this.setState like this:

 ```es6
 this.setState(